 Graduates can normally expect to be accommodated by the College for the full duration of their courses, up to three years.
 In many cases we are also able to offer accommodation to students needing to go into a fourth year.
 The College possesses a small number of flats that are suitable for married students, including those with children.

 We are very keen to hear from applicants who can make a contribution to the social and academic life of Peterhouse, and encourage applicants to let us know about what they might bring to college life.
 Peterhouse offers a number of fully-funded graduate studentships for MPhil and PhD students, home/EU and overseas.
 Applicants must apply through the online application system.
 Information about this is available here.
 You need to make sure that the Faculty to which you apply also considers you for all University studentships for which you are eligible.
-You can check how this is done by consulting the Graduate Admissions Tutor in the Faculty or on the Faculty’s website.
 You will find useful information on the University’s Graduate Funding page, at https://www.graduate.study.cam.ac.uk/finance/funding.
 Note that your application for a PhD is made to the University and not to Peterhouse.
 You can make your application for Peterhouse Graduate Studentships at the same time as your university application.

 Funds are also available to make grants to assist graduates with certain research-related expenses.